hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 Finally, even considering the performance drawbacks stated above, using a good strategy can dramatically reduce the performance impact of locking, and will bring all the benefits that a critical section of code requires.

+## Benefits

+Compared to Optimistic Locking, Pessimistic Locking is far easier to code.
+The example above is much shorter and simpler to write and to debug than the corresponding code using Optimistic Locking.

+Once the rows are selected and the lock(s) are acquired Pessimistic Locking ensures the transaction can be completed.
+Well, as long as there's not a catastrophic database failure.
+This is not true for Optimistic Locking.

 ## Weaknesses